Arlanthir/notes/programs/Godot.md

 Add the following nodes: ParallaxBackground > ParallaxLayer > Sprite

 In the ParallaxLayer, set the Motion Scale to scroll the Sprite at a different rate than the movement.

+If needed, repeat the background by enabling Region in the Sprite (to a region bigger than the image) and add Repeat to the Texture Flags (inside the Sprite's texture).